devClubVVCE/STM/README.md

 # Taskly

-An open source project that helps student manage tasks
+An open source project that helps student manage tasks and become productive

 The purpose of this app is to